Olympus Diver Justice Pt.2

 Part II: Ashes of Tarsh

-The warp rip cracked reality open, and the Sovereign Divine emerged above Tarsh like a god descending into judgment.
-No planetary welcome.
-No automated beacon.
-Only the cold static of silence and the faint ping of radiation burns still lingering in the ionosphere.
+The warp rip cracked reality open, and the Sovereign Divine emerged above Tarsh like a god descending for judgment.

-High King Titus Octavius Kingsley VIII stood at the loading ramp in full battleplate, eyes fixed on the wounded horizon.
 Beside him stood Trigger—Dante Jackson, the firewalker, the last survivor of Furnace Ridge.
-Clad in scorched steel and silence, Trigger had volunteered for this drop the moment he heard the news.
+Clad in scorched steel and silence, Trigger had volunteered for this Mission the moment he heard the news.
 Titus hadn’t needed to ask.

 When the ramp lowered, the dust met them like breath from a corpse.
 The wind carried the scent of scorched flesh, burned circuitry, and the oil-rich stench of automated death.

 What once was Outpost 14 was now an open grave.
 The bots had left nothing intact.

 Steel beams jutted upward like snapped bones.
 The command bunker had caved in on itself.
 Shattered optics flickered weakly among the rubble.
-The blast crater at the center was still warm.

 They walked in silence.

-Titus moved with slow, heavy steps.
-Trigger followed, hand resting on his signature rotary flamer but not drawn—not yet.
 They passed a collapsed pillbox.
 Inside, five Helldiver corpses were piled together, their armor half-melted from laser fire.
-One of them clutched a flare tube—never fired.
+One of them clutched a Stratagem.

 Titus said nothing.